We ask that you keep up an eye on our

 The current exemption does not cover initial issues.
 However, we have issued a new temporary certificate that allows pilots who have passed their skills test for a new rating, CPL, MPL or ATPL, an additional six months to get their license issued.
 Please see exemption ORS4 1373.

 GA pilots are covered under a separate exemption ORS4 1374.

 Instructors and Examiners employed by ATOs are covered under a separate exemption ORS4 1374.

 There is no need for the organisation or Engineer to contact the CAA in order to use this exemption.

-If a licence is due to expire in the coming months, then the exemption will cover the licence holder to continue to use the licence as is with the expired data until the date stated on the exemption.
-The licence must be renewed prior to 31st October 2020 or the holder must stop using the licence post this date.
+If a licence is due to expire prior to 31st October 2020, then the exemption will cover the licence holder to continue to use the licence as is with the expired data until the date stated on the exemption.
+The holder must stop using the licence post this date unless it is renewed.

 Organisations will need to keep a copy of the licence and exemption in the individuals records when they need to renew any company authorisation at an organisation level.

 For the legal text, please refer to the General Exemptions ORS4 1383 on the CAA website which includes the extension of the validity of expiring medical certificates.